-General Conditions Usually Included in Consent Agreements
+16. General Conditions Usually Included in Consent Agreements

-As used in these Guidelines, the person or entity to whom a Consent Agreement is granted is referred to as a "Requestor."
 If the Company issues a Consent Agreement to a Requestor, the Consent Agreement will contain certain general terms and conditions with which the Requestor must comply in order to maintain the Consent Agreement.
-These terms and conditions are designed to protect, individuals within the easement, the electric transmission corridor, and the company's facilities.
+These terms and conditions are designed to protect individuals, the electric transmission corridor, and the Company's Facilities.
 If the Requestor does not comply with the terms and conditions of the Consent Agreement, the Consent Agreement may be revoked.

-Guidelines Applicable to Temporary Material Storage
+17. Guidelines Applicable to Temporary Material Storage

+Materials stored in a Right of Way are an Encroachment.
 A Consent Agreement for temporary material storage may be granted in a Right of Way (excluding any portion of a right of way corridor containing 500 kilovolt lines), if the following conditions are collectively satisfied:

-- The material is nonflammable; - The material is readily removable to avoid conflicts with future construction; - The material is stored no higher than a maximum height established by the Company for the Right of Way in question; - The material is stored at a distance determined to be safe by the Company away from the outer conductor area; - The material, or its handling, does not create an NESC violation, a violation of the Company's internal design criteria, or any governmental laws; - The material is not within fifty (50) feet of any electrical Facility and does not interfere with access to electrical Facilities along the Right of Way; - Requestor agrees to remove material upon written notice by the Company, should such material interfere with future construction or maintenance work; - The material is not household refuse, tires, appliances, brush or any other debris or waste material: - All loose materials must be secured to prevent wind displacement; - Fenced material storage areas must conform to Company grounding/access gate guidelines; - Materials must be removed immediately for emergency restoration requirements; - The designated storage area must be restored to its previous condition upon completion of its use; - The designated storage area must be restored to its previous condition upon written

-- request by the Company; and - Any expense incurred to remove the material will be paid or reimbursed by the Requestor.
+- 1. The material is nonflammable - 2.
+The material is readily and quickly removable to avoid conflict with the Company's current or future needs - 3.
+The material is stored no higher than a maximum height established by the Company for the Right of Way in question - 4.
+The material is stored at a distance determined to be safe by the Company away from the outer conductor area - 5.
+The material, or its handling, does not create a violation of the NESC, the Company's internal design criteria, or law - 6.
+The material is not within fifty (50) feet of any Facilities and does not interfere with access to Facilities along the Right of Way - 7.
+Requestor agrees to remove material upon written notice by the Company, should such material interfere with future construction or maintenance work - 8.
+The material is not household refuse, tires, appliances, brush or any other debris or waste material - 9.
+All loose materials must be secured to prevent wind displacement - 10.
+Fenced material storage areas must conform to Company grounding and access gate guidelines - 11.
+Materials must be removed immediately for emergency restoration requirements - 12.
+The designated storage area must be restored to its previous condition upon completion of its use - 13.
+The designated storage area must be restored to its previous condition upon written request by the Company - 14.
+Any expense incurred to remove the material will be paid or reimbursed by the Requestor.